PDevanney/Tacking-on-a-Graph/timelog.md

 ### 19 February 2021
 * *3.5 hours* Working on dissertation.
 Writing up Background Section.
 Looking further into the Metric Dimension.

+### 21 February 2021
+* *6 hours* Working on dissertation.
+Continuing write-up of background section.
+Looking further into Implementation section - adding additional headers and information.